jzombie/rust-line-ending/README.md

 assert_eq!(lf_lines, expected);
 ```

-### Join Lines into a String
+### Join Multiple Strings into a Single String

-Join a vector of strings with the specified line ending.
+Join a vector of strings using the specified line ending.

 ```rust
 use line_ending::LineEnding;